 - a.
-All students within the class will be screened by school personnel. - b.
-A letter informing families of the lice will be sent home. - c.
-All families will be asked to screen children at home for a period of two weeks following the discovery of lice. - d.
-All siblings of children diagnosed with lice will be screened by school officials.
-If necessary, the classrooms of these students will also be screened. - e.
-Infested classroom rugs, furniture, pillows, etc. will be vacuumed. - i.
-Vacuuming is the safest and best way to remove lice or fallen hairs with attached nits from upholstered furniture, rugs, stuffed animals, and car seats. - ii.
-NPA recommends the avoidance of lice sprays.
+As a courtesy, a letter informing families in the class of the discovery of lice will be emailed home for grades K-5 as soon as is feasible (but within one school day) Classroom-wide notification does not occur in grades 6-8. - b.
+All families will be encouraged to screen children at home for a period of two weeks following the discovery of lice. - c.
+All siblings of children diagnosed with lice will be screened by school officials. - d.
+Infested classroom rugs, furniture, pillows, etc. will be vacuumed.